-The arrangement and scope of this volume are practically the same as in the eighteen preceding reports of the series Mineral Resources of the United States.
+The arrangement and scope of this volume are practically the same as in the nineteen preceding reports of the series Mineral Resources of the United States.
 Each report records the development of the mineral industries of the United States since the time covered by the preceding number of the series; the reports should therefore be consulted together.
 Every chapter in this report is a census of the productive features of the industry under discussion.
 The statistics of the production of gold and silver have been prepared in conjunction with the Director of the Mint, Treasury Department.
 The statistics of the imports and exports of minerals, which form an essential part of the volume, are obtained through the courtesy of the Chief of the Bureau of Statistics, Department of Commerce and Labor.
-At the request of the Director of the Census, the schedules of inquiry of the Twelfth Census in regard to mining were inclosed with the statistical cards annually sent out by this office.
-The returns were transmitted through the Geological Survey to the Census Office, thus affording both offices the benefit of cooperation.